stephentino/estimate_akm/README.md

 ### AKM models

-Two-way fixed effects models are often called 'AKM' models thanks to the influential work by Abowd, Kramarz, and Margolis (1999).
+Two-way fixed effects models estimated using matched employee-employer data are often called 'AKM' models thanks to the influential work by Abowd, Kramarz, and Margolis (1999).
 The AKM model assumes that the log of an individual's earnings can be decomposed into a the sum of a person effect, a firm effect, a time-varying index of individual characteristics, and a residual.
 Formally, the AKM model posits that the log earnings of individual $i$ at firm $j$ at time $t$ can be written as:

 $y_{ijt} = \alpha_i + \psi_j + \beta'X_{it} + \varepsilon_{ijt},$